 Taro Root Sukiyaki

-Sukiyaki made with taro root is an unusual recipe.
-A simple, comforting taste.
+Sukiyaki made with taro root is an unusual recipe, yet it's a dish that's simple and comforting.

 Photographed by HIDETOSHI HARA